LopesX/Tor-bot/ReadMe.txt

+0-Make sure to read every point

-This is a pretty simple yet effective script to play a video on loop on youtube or song on  soundcloud for example
+1-This is a pretty simple yet effective script to play a video on loop on youtube or song on  soundcloud for example

-Every play will request a new Ip adress from the Tor Network
+2-Every play will request a new Ip adress from the Tor Network

-There is an explenation with # to pretty much everything the script is doing
+3-There is an explenation with # to pretty much everything the script is doing

-The only libs you'll need are Pyautogui, go get it open commandline run:
+4-The only libs you'll need are Pyautogui, go get it open commandline run:

      pip install PyAutoGUI

-the rest is pretty self explenatory in the example
+5- Make sure to adjust the script cordinates to your browser.

+6-MAKE SURE TOR IS CLOSED BEFORE YOU RUN THE SCRIPT.

-thank´s I hope this is usefull :)
+thank´s I hope this is usefull :) if you have any questions or issues let me know i'll gladly help.